-Today I want to talk about blogging.
+Today I want to talk about blogging—specifically the benefits of blogging.
 I know it’s not a topic you’ve come to expect from The Minimalist Vegan—but my journey into minimalism and veganism started because courageous bloggers chose to publish their experiences on the internet.

 I learned from Cait Flanders as she shared deeply personal stories about how she fought excessive consumerism with ruthless intentionality.

 And Maša and I have been continually inspired by dozens of vegan blogs as their content helps to validate our values and try new delicious plant-based recipes.

 But as much as consuming other blogs have helped to shape who I am today, the practice of creating content has been far more powerful.

 Very few decisions have changed my life as much as blogging has.
 Big statement, I know.
 I assure you, though, after this post, you’ll understand why I’m so high on the benefits of blogging.